sazr/crowdsource-housing-reform/README.md

 - IPO - Investment Property Owner
 - PPORS - Primary place of residence seller (any age)
 - PPORB - Primary place of residence buyer (any age)
-- PPORBU45 - Primary place of residence buyer who is under 45yo
+- PPORBU45 - Primary place of residence buyer who is under 45yo and owns no other property.
-- PPORBO45 - Primary place of residence buyer who is over 45yo
+- PPORBO45 - Primary place of residence buyer who is over 45yo (can own other property).
 - LL - Landlord - owner of a property they are renting out
 - RA - Real Estate Agent
 - PM - Property manager